 Portugal has strict drink driving laws.
 The blood alcohol limit is 50mg per 100 ml of blood.
 If you’re caught above this limit while driving your hire car, you’ll be fined up to €1,250 and have your licence suspended for 1-12 months.
 If you test positive between 80mg and 1.2g/L, the fine increases to €2,500 and you'll be facing a driving ban of up to 2 years.
 Testing above 1.2g/L is a criminal offence.
 You will face up to one year in prison and a three year driving ban.

 The minimum motorway speed limit is 50kph (31mph).

-When fined, you can opt to pay on the spot or pay within 48 hours.
+Many on-the-spot fines are issued to combat the well-known aggressive driving habits of local drivers.
 If you receive an on the spot fine you must pay in Euros.
 Many traffic police vehicles have portable ATM machines for immediate payment but expect to pay cash.
 You should obtain an official receipt.